Wes Goodman: Political career

 Goodman worked briefly for former U.S. senator and Ohio attorney general Mike DeWine before joining the staff of U.S. representative Jim Jordan (R-OH).
 By 2013, Goodman was serving as the managing director of the Conservative Action Project.
+He was also a Claremont Institute Lincoln Fellow in 2013.

 In June 2015, Goodman announced his candidacy for the District 87 seat in the Ohio House of Representatives.
 Jeffrey McClain, the District 87 representative at the time, could not run again in 2016 due to term limits.
 In the March 2016 Republican primary, Goodman defeated former state representative Steve Reinhard with 41% of the vote; Reinhard had represented the same seat from 2001 to 2008.
 Goodman ran unopposed in the 2016 general election.
 His term began on January 4, 2017.

 In October 2015, an 18-year-old man accused Goodman of sexually assaulting him.
 This was reported to Tony Perkins, head of the Family Research Council, who confronted Goodman about the allegation and referred to other "similar incidents."
 Perkins withdrew his political support, but Goodman did not withdraw his candidacy for the Ohio legislature and was elected in 2016.
 These incidents were apparently never reported to the police and did not become public knowledge until after Goodman's resignation.